Academic Catalog

 Deputy Title IX Coordinators

-Student Engagement and Enrollment Services, Vicki Williams
+Student Enrollment, Engagement & Services, Vicki Williams

 Dean of Students and Associate Vice President